niksurff/wordpress-export-to-markdown/README.md

+---
+:heavy_heart_exclamation: This is a clone.
+I made the following changes:

+* ...
+---

 # wordpress-export-to-markdown

 A script that converts a WordPress export XML file into Markdown files suitable for a static site generator ([Gatsby](https://www.gatsbyjs.org/), [Hugo](https://gohugo.io/), [Jekyll](https://jekyllrb.com/), etc.).